sajeelmalik/Psychic-Game/README.md

 Compete against Mewtwo and determine who is the greater psychic!

 * Carefully attempt to guess the letter that Mewtwo has picked.
-You only have 7 guesses to beat him!.
+You only have 7 guesses to beat him!
 * Powered by Bootstrap and Javascript

 ## Getting Started